FabioDalCol/man_xv6/README.md

 Passing the man command followed by a command name without any option will output the first matching man page.

 **man [section number] [command name]**
-Passing the man command followed by section number followed by a command name will outuput the corrisponding man page from the section chosen.
+Passing the man command followed by section number followed by a command name will output the corresponding man page from the section chosen.

 **man -f [command name]**
-Output all the corrisponding man pages followed by the section number in which are contained.
+Display all the corresponding man pages followed by the section number in which are contained.

 **man -w [command name]**
 Returns the locations in which the man pages of a given command is present.

 ## manadd

-To simplfy the process of adding a new man page, a specific tool has been developed: **manadd**.
+To simplify the process of adding a new man page, a specific tool has been developed: **manadd**.

-Each man page is divided in 5 paragrafs: **NAME**, **SYNOPSIS**, **DESCRIPTION**, **OPTIONS**, **AUTHOR**.
+Each man page is divided in 5 paragraphs: **NAME**, **SYNOPSIS**, **DESCRIPTION**, **OPTIONS**, **AUTHOR**.

 The syntax to add a new man page is the following:

 **manadd [section number] [command name]**

-It is then possible to write, using the console, each paragraf of the man page.
-When drafting of a paragraf has ended is sufficient to send the char '&' on a new line to skip to the next paragraf.
+It is then possible to write, using the console, each paragraph of the man page.
+When the drafting of a paragraph has ended is sufficient to send the char '&' on a new line to skip to the next paragraph.
-At the end the new page will be stored in the corrisponding man section.
+At the end, the new page will be stored in the corresponding man section.

 ## Testing